-Yes, all horse competing at USEF recognized Hunter Jumper Competitions must be registered with the USHJA.
+Yes, all horse competing at USEF recognized Hunter Jumper Competitions must be registered with the USHJA per GR1101.1.

 This data will provide USHJA with the ability to accurately evaluate our industry in order to plan for the future, identify areas which need attention and recognize issues which are impacting our sport before they become problems.

-Yes, if you wish to participate in USEF's Horse of the Year Awards, qualifying competitions, championships, have points accrue in the National Computer Ranking List or participate in USHJA's Stirrup Cup and USHJA Zone Horse of The Year Awards.
+Yes, if you wish to participate in USHJA Zone Horse of the Year Awards, USEF's Horse of the Year Awards, qualifying competitions, championships, have points accrue in the National Computer Ranking list or participate in other USHJA competitive programs.

 Horses with USEF Lifetime Recordings prior to December 1, 2008, have been grandfathered into the USHJA Horse Registration Program using their current USEF recording number.

-Horses which have been Lifetime Recorded with USEF after December 1, 2008 will need to register their horse with USHJA.
+Horses which have been Lifetime Recorded with USEF after December 1, 2008 will need to register their horse with USHJA separately.

 No, your horse will not have to be registered with USHJA if you are only competing in USEF Local competitions.

-No, the USHJA Horse Registration Fee is a one-time $75 fee.
+No, the USHJA Lifetime Horse Registration Fee is a one-time $75 fee.

-Jumpers are no longer required to be recorded with USEF, unless they are participating in the Childrens and Adult Amateur Jumper Regional Championships, Horse of the Year Awards, want points accrued on the National Computer Ranking List or want to participate in USHJA's Stirrup Cup and USHJA Zone Horse of The Year Awards.
+Jumpers are no longer required to be recorded with USEF, unless they are participating in USHJA competitive programs, Horse of the Year Awards, want points accrued on the National Computer Ranking List or want to participate in USHJA Zone Horse of The Year Awards.

 Yes.
 Every horse competing at a USEF Licensed Hunter Jumper competition (exception Local competitions) will have to register their horse with USHJA (See #10).